MCP Code Mode vs Subagent Pattern for Observability

 This is a note — quick thoughts, possibly AI-assisted.
 Not a fully fleshed article.

-Comparing two approaches to keeping raw JSON out of the main context window when querying LGTM backends (Loki, Prometheus, Tempo).
+Two approaches to keeping raw JSON out of the main context window when querying LGTM backends (Loki, Prometheus, Tempo).

-Code Mode (MCP server) — inspired by Cloudflare MCP.
-Instead of many individual tools, expose 2 tools (search + execute) where the agent writes Python code that runs server-side with LGTM clients injected into scope.
-Filtering happens in code before results return.
-Implemented in lgtm-mcp v2.0.0.
+search+execute) — agent writes Python code that runs server-side with LGTM clients injected - Filtering happens in code before results return

 Comparison